donofkarma/express-template/README.md

 Changelog
 ---------------------

+### 0.3.4
+- Updating to final releases for GruntJS 0.4.0

 ### 0.3.3
 - Updating grunt and plugins to latest release candidates
 - Changing build path from dist/ to deploy/